buiduccuong30051989/frontend-standard/README.md

-frontend-standard
+KA+A Front-End Development Standards
 =================

-Front-end development standards for KA+A
+Internal Note: Compiling rules and ideas in the readme for now, to make sure we're all on the same page.

-Compiling rules and ideas in the readme for now, to make sure we're all on the same page.
+Documented here are the standards for front-end development both defined and used by [KA+A](http://kaplusa.com).
+Before reading this, you should be familiar with [Responsive Web Design](http://alistapart.com/article/responsive-web-design/), media queries, and SASS (specifically the [SCSS](http://sass-lang.com/) syntax).

 ## General Rules